 All employees (including part-time and temporary employees) with occupational exposure in the organization should participate in a training program that is provided at no cost during working hours.
-The training materials used should be appropriate in content and vocabulary to the educational and literacy levels and are conveyed in the language of the employees.

 The Bloodborne Pathogens training program should include information and explanations of at least the following:

-Training should be provided at the time of employees' initial assignment (to tasks in which occupational exposure may occur) and at least annually thereafter (i.e., within one year of their previous training).
+Bloodborne pathogens training must be provided at the time of employees' initial assignment (to tasks in which occupational exposure may occur) and at least annually thereafter (i.e., within one year of their previous training).

 Additional training, limited to addressing the new exposures created, is provided to the employee whose occupational exposure is affected by: